English Language Development (ELD)

 - What language is most often spoken by the adults at home?

 If the answer to the any questions on the survey is a language other than English, the student’s English proficiency will be evaluated.
 Students are evaluated using the English Language Proficiency Assessment of California (ELPAC).
-The results of this test determine if the student is an
+The results of this test determine if the student is classified as an English Learner (EL) OR Fluent English Proficient (FEP).

 English Learner (EL) students receive English Language Development instruction until they are proficient in English.
 Such instruction targets the four domains of the ELPAC: